Memory

 This history item is generated based on the StateEvaluationLog.
 See also: econsimulacra.logs.base.StateEvaluationLog, econsimulacra.envs.base.Environment.evaluate_agent_state(agent_id)

-class econsimulacra.memory.base.AgentMemory(consumption_history, move_history, purchase_history, sale_history, exchange_history, set_price_history, social_history, state_evaluation_history)[source]
+class econsimulacra.memory.memory_items.AgentMemory(invalid_action_history, consumption_history, sleep_history, move_history, purchase_history, sale_history, exchange_history, set_price_history, inner_thought_history, social_history, state_evaluation_history, obs_history)[source]

 Bases: object